Asian Studies Major, B.A.–South Asian Studies Concentration

 Upon completion of the Asian studies program, students should be able to:

-- Identify significant aspects of the target culture, history, and society in interpreting and analyzing literary and other texts and media
+- Identify or analyze significant aspects of the target cultures by interpreting texts and media

-- Actively use listening, speaking, reading, and writing skills in the target language for interpersonal communication and personal and academic enrichment within and beyond the university setting
+- Demonstrate proficiency in listening, speaking, reading, and writing skills in the target language

 - attain a final cumulative GPA of at least 2.0

 - complete a minimum of 45 academic credit hours earned from UNC–Chapel Hill courses